Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 3.  **(SWHV-CCN2-20200-03)** Improve command line interface.

-This is implemented using JSON documents specifying requests to the default server in a simple manner as in the example below.
+This is implemented using JSON documents specifying image requests to the default server in a simple manner as in the example below.
 Natural language specification of time is supported (as is the case for the state file) and, besides the "dataset" field, all fields are optional with sensible defaults.

 Example: